lookeypl/lkCommon/README.md

 * zlib
 * gtest (for lkCommonTest only)

-All dependencies are downloadable through Git submodules:
+All dependencies are downloadable at a proper version through Git submodules:

 ```
 $ git submodule update --init --recursive